betterscientificsoftware/bssw.io/Documentation/ContentStyleGuide/StylingEvents.md

 Registration and other Information| URL
 Links to the Recordings and Archives  | Please do not use words like TBD here; please add this row only if you know that there are archives available.

+An example of a **Conference** Event is the [SIAM Conference on Parallel Processing for Scientific Computing](Conference.SIAM-PP18.md) from 2018.

 ##### WEBINARS, PANELS AND TUTORIALS
 Event Information | Details
 :--- | :---